 Importance of Music Lessons

-Proverbs 14:23 “In all labour there is profit: but the talk of the lips tendeth only to penury.”
+- Proverbs 14:23 “In all labour there is profit: but the talk of the lips tendeth only to penury.”

 In MACHE’s winter 2017 homeschool magazine (volume 32, issue 1), the founder and director for the Institute For Excellence In Writing, Andrew Pudewa, makes an intriguing case for giving your children music lessons.
-He writes, “Music must not be an extracurricular thing in education, it should be a the core of early education and continue throughout the school-age years.
+He writes, “Music must not be an extracurricular thing in education, it should be at the core of early education and continue throughout the school-age years.
 Many parents think, ‘Well, if our child shows a bit of talent, and if we have enough time and money, maybe we’ll invest in music lessons.’
 This is totally wrong.
 Parents should think that by investing in music lessons they will be doing the single most powerful thing they can do to create raw intelligence.
 And if the child determines to quit as a teenager, all that time and money is not lost; to grow up playing music is to become a smarter person.
 Music education is essential.”

 From our text, Proverbs 14:23, we learn that “all labour” is profitable.
 Did you notice the phrase I underlined in Andrew Pudewa’s quote?
 “All that time and money is not lost….”
 “All labour”, including tossed aside instrument lessons, are profitable.
 So often parents neglect to give their children all that they need because they feel it will be wasted on them, but God says that all labor is profitable.